F1ren1x/SnoitCraft-public/README.md

 # SnoitCraft-public
-Some public stuff for SnoitCraft :\)
+Some top secret stuff for SnoitCraft :\)

 Please note, that everything in this repository was created by me or other SnoitCraft admins and should be used in correspondence with rules of the server.